luischagas/luischagas/README.md

 ### Hi 👋,

-I'm a Luis Chagas, I'm a Tech Lead | Software Engineer 👨‍💻 based in Rio de Janeiro, Brazil.
+I'm a Luis Chagas, I'm a Software Engineer 👨‍💻 based in Rio de Janeiro, Brazil.

 - 🌱  Learning more about and studying: **DDD, TDD and Microservices**.
 - 👾  Interests: Games (PS5 💙) and Work out 💪